Tserediani/fictitious_website_scraper/README.md

-# Some Fictitious Website Scraper
+# Some "Fictitious Website" Scraper

-This project is a web scraper designed to extract information from the Some fictitious website.
+This project is a web scraper designed to extract information from the "Some fictitious website".
 It gathers data on expert organizations and their email addresses from the website's registries.

 ## Features

-- Fetches HTML content from the Some fictitious website.
+- Fetches HTML content from the "Some fictitious website".
 - Extracts expert organizations' information, including name and URL.
 - Retrieves email addresses associated with each expert organization.
 - Validates and cleans the data using Pydantic models.